-Type of demand Lawful interception Communications data Statistics Capability not enabled (1) Unable to obtain guidance (2) Key Note (1) The technical requirements necessary to enable lawful interception The technical requirements necessary to enable lawful interception within Vodacom Mozambique's control are now in place but those capabilities have not yet been enabled.
-Key Note (2) The legal position remains unclear regarding whether or not it would be lawful for Vodafone to disclose statistics related to agency and authority communications data demands.
+Mozambique Type of demand Lawful interception Communications data Statistics Capability not enabled (1) Unable to obtain guidance (2) Key Note (1) The technical requirements necessary to enable lawful interception within \ The technical requirements necessary to enable lawful interception within Vodacom Mozambique's control are now in place but those capabilities have not yet been enabled.
+Key Note (2) We have attempted to engage the government regarding whether or not it v The legal position remains unclear regarding whether or not it would be lawful for Vodafone to disclose statistics related to agency and authority communications data demands.
 We have attempted to engage the government regarding whether or not it would be lawful for Vodafone to disclose this information but have been unable to obtain any further clarity from the Ministry of Interior on the ability of Vodafone to disclose statistics related to agency and authority communications data demands.
+For a summary of the m the Ministry of Interior on the ability of Vodafone to disclose statistics relate nost important legal powers relating to law enforcement demands, network censorship